bretttolbert/mediaserver/README.md

 ## Limitations

-- Doesn't work with some `.m4a` files (html5 audio element can't decode)
+- Doesn't work with some `.m4a` files
+    - Error: html5 audio element can't decode
-- Requires that music library be scanned with [mediascan](https://github.com/bretttolbert/mediascan) which outputs a [files.yaml](https://github.com/bretttolbert/mediascan/blob/main/out/files.yaml) file.
-This must be repeated to update the music library (e.g. add new files)
+- Requires that your music library (or libraries) be scanned with [mediascan](https://github.com/bretttolbert/mediascan)
+    - `mediascan` scans your music library (or libraries) and outputs the [files.yaml](https://github.com/bretttolbert/mediascan/blob/main/out/files.yaml) file
+    - This must be repeated to update the music library (e.g. add new files)
+    - Alternatively you can use my [files.yaml](https://github.com/bretttolbert/mediascan/blob/main/out/files.yaml) file, in _YouTube-only_ mode
+    - I cannot share my music files, of course, as they are copyrighted, but I can share my files.yaml with over 20,000+ tracks, allowing you to browse my extensive and painstakenly organized music library (with accurate tags, genre and year) and _play_ any track by opening a YouTube search for it.
 - Requires that music files be organized in the way that `mediascan` expects i.e. artist folders containing album folders with `cover.jpg` files
+    - You can verify this by testing your music library with [mediatest](https://github.com/bretttolbert/mediatest)
-- Requires that music filenames not contain prohibited characters such as `+` (prevent by testing music library with [mediatest](https://github.com/bretttolbert/mediatest))
+- Requires that music filenames do not contain prohibited characters such as `+`
+    - You can verify this by testing your music library with [mediatest](https://github.com/bretttolbert/mediatest)

 ## Coming soon